marc-hellmuth/K-Median-Graph/README.md

 ## Citation and references

-If you use this prgram in your project or code from it, please consider citing:
+If you use this program in your project or code from it, please consider citing:

 *[1]  TBA.